ph4r05/ph4-walkingpad/README.md

 {"time": 557, "dist": 80, "steps": 982, "speed": 60, "app_speed": 180, "belt_state": 1, "controller_button": 0, "manual_mode": 1, "raw": "f8a2013c0100022d0000500003d6b4000000ecfd", "rec_time": 1615644985.606997, "pid": "ph4r05", "ccal": 23.741, "ccal_net": 18.933, "ccal_sum": 58.665, "ccal_net_sum": 45.961}
 ```

+The benefit of having detailed data is an option to analyze data from the whole run, e.g., how step size varies over the time during one session, collect preferred speeds, etc...

+Also, if the original app fails to fetch the final state from the Belt, having continuous data stream is helpful to avoid data loss.

 ### Reversing Belt API

 #### Easy way - Android logs